libbpf/libbpf-rs/examples/capable/README.md

 -->
-Some processes can do a lot of security capability checks, generating a lot of ouput.
+Some processes can do a lot of security capability checks, generating a lot of output.
 In this case, the --unique option is useful to only print once the same set of capability, pid(1) or cgroup (2) <!-- and kernel/user stacks (if -K or -U are used). -->
 ```